leafOfTree/vim-vue-plugin/README.md

 - [vim-svelte-plugin][9]

-    [Svelte][13] is a compilation web framework which shares a similar syntax to Vue.
+    [Svelte][13] is a compilation web framework that shares a similar syntax to Vue.

 ## License